Virtual Horse Racing Betting Guide

 Due to virtual horse racing being simulated, virtual horse racing tips are quite sparse.
 Some experts offer staking strategies and selection processes though.
 For example, tipsters will advise backing the favourite each-way when it is 4/1 or bigger in the betting.

-Virtual horse racing live streaming is often included in the games sections of major UK bookies.
-However some providers like SkyBet, Betfair and William Hill let people watch it as an event.
+Virtual horse racing live streaming is sometimes included in the games sections of major Australian bookies.

 1. What is Virtual Horse Racing?